 Ms Janice Thomas is an Executive & Board Member with 20+ years’ success at the forefront of advancement and engagement strategies in Secondary and Higher Education.
 She pioneered sustainable funding streams and built new collaborative cross-sector partnerships central to delivering the Teaching, Learning and Research agendas of some of Australia’s most iconic institutions.

 Founding her career in education in fighting for the continued provision of K-12 schooling in the community of Bendigo, she built a reputation for transformational leadership with a succession of appointments to roles involving ground-up functional establishment and key strategic contributions.

-Jan has held senior roles in the secondary school sector, was appointed Inaugural Director of Development at the University of Western Sydney, was appointed in 2010 as Senior Director, Advancement & Communications in the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.
-Her current role is Senior Director of Engagement in the same Faculty at the University of Melbourne.
+Ms Thomas is the Director of Hamilton’s Consulting Australia Pty Ltd. She has held senior roles in the tertiary education sector including: as Inaugural Director of Development at the University of Western Sydney, Senior Director, Advancement & Communications and Senior Director of Engagement in the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.

 An active not-for-profit and NGO Board Member & Advisor, she holds expertise across the ecosystem of fundraising, marketing, communications, external relations, community, philanthropic and corporate engagement.
 In addition, she brings transferable skills in government relations, multi-party stakeholder management and governance.